pomerium/pomerium/docs/guides/tiddlywiki.md

 ## What is TiddlyWiki on Node.js

-TiddlyWiki is a personal wiki and a non-linear notebook for organising and sharing complex information.
+TiddlyWiki is a personal wiki and a non-linear notebook for organizing and sharing complex information.
 It is available in two forms:

 - a single HTML page
 - [a Node.js application](https://www.npmjs.com/package/tiddlywiki)